-The following is a complete guide on how to find email address from anyone’s online profiles using various email guessers and other tools.
+The following is a complete guide on how to find email addresses from anyone's online profile using various email guessers and other tools.

 I imagine you had already tried our Email Finder feature and didn't find what you expected or you may simply want to try different options.

-But if you haven’t used Ninja Outreach for this I totally recommend you to check this How To Find Someone’s Email Address before going any further.
+But if you haven't used Ninja Outreach for this, I totally recommend you to check this quick tutorial, How To Find Someone's Email Address, before going any further.

 Free Extension Tools